dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 ## Creating Completely Custom PermissionLevels

 Each level consists of a number (the level), a boolean (whether the level is a break or not), and a function (the check function that returns true or false).
-Check: {@link PermissionLevels.addLevel}
+Check: {@link PermissionLevels#addLevel}

 Example: